 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-Although I thought this sourdough bread loaf I made shortly after beginning to bake with sourdough was good, I realize now that the reason I thought it was so great was just because it didn’t look like the disaster from the previous week!
+Although I had a few successes with bread shortly after beginning to bake with sourdough, I realize now that the reason I thought it was so great was just because it didn't look like the disaster from the previous week!
+(See the "Important Note" below to know when your starter is ready to make a loaf of bread.)

-What I really wanted was a sourdough bread recipe that had a crispy crust with big holes inside, but that was still easy to make.
+What I really wanted was a sourdough bread recipe that had a crispy crust with nice holes inside, but that was still easy to make.
 One similar to my super easy artisan bread which bakes in an enameled cast iron pot.

 NOTE: What I mean by 'easy' is a simple, everyday kind of sourdough bread recipe that uses cups to measure, few steps, and very little science involved.
 If you'd like to get really into sourdough - which can quickly become complicated (and frankly, overwhelming to me), I've found Northwest Sourdough to be very thorough and not too hard to follow for those wanting to dig a little deeper.

 Easy Sourdough Artisan Bread Recipe

 I searched for a couple years to find a technique that would produce a loaf of artisan sourdough bread that was all the things I wanted.
 When I found a great recipe from Gina at Homejoys I knew right away that it could be adapted to be even easier, use my favorite enameled cast iron pot, and consistently turn out good loaves.

 And it did!
 This is truly the easiest sourdough bread recipe that anyone can make.

-I want to note, too, that for me an easy bread is always made with a stand mixer, but this recipe can be made by hand – you will just have to work a bit harder.
+I want to say, too, that for me an easy bread is always made with a stand mixer, but this recipe can be made by hand - you will just have to work a bit harder.

 Look at that crust!
 That's bread-beauty right there, isn't it?
 Blistered and cracked and bubbly.
 This may be the best sourdough bread recipe!